luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 title: Creating a FlappyBird clone in Godot 3.5 devlog 1
 author: David Luévano
 lang: en
-summary: Since I'm starting to get more into gamedev stuff, I'll start blogging about it just to keep consistent.
-This shows as "devlog 1" just in case I want to include more parts for extra stuff.
+summary: Since I'm starting to get more into gamedev stuff, I'll start blogging about it just to stay consistent.
 tags: gamedev
 	godot
 	gdscript